Parsl/parsl/docs/userguide/joins.rst

 Terminology
 -----------

-The term `join` comes from use of monads in functional programming, especially Haskell.
+The term "join" comes from use of monads in functional programming, especially Haskell.